dsoftwareinc/wiwik/docs/deployment/local-dev.md

 - python3.10 or above: (`brew install python3.10` on mac)
 - virtualenv  (`sudo pip install virtualenv` on mac)
-- redis/docker (in order to run with async workers)
+- redis/docker (to run with async workers)
 - postgres (for full-text-search capability)

 ## Components diagram